Identity Infrastructure Management

 - Managing AWS Identity Center Groups and Permission Sets

-- Managing Google Groups and User Memberships (using Identity Roles)
+- Managing Google Groups and User Memberships

 - Services Cloud Architecture and Automation (production-esque environments)

-- Tech debt reduction of legacy AWS accounts
+- Tech debt reduction of legacy AWS accounts and GCP projects

-- Resource and workload configuration audit and risk remediation
+- Cloud security policies and configuration audit

 Services Cloud